Self Portrait 2015

 Michael Forbes lives and works in Nottingham and London.

-Michael Forbes has exhibited nationally and internationally with exhibitions including; 2020 London Grads Now, Saatchi Gallery, London, 2020 Tomorrow: London, White Cube Gallery, London, Reformation at Yinka Shonibare’s Guest Projects, the Diaspora Pavilion at the Venice Biennale in 2017 and CPT: Time, History and Memory, Gallatin Galleries, New York.
+Michael Forbes has exhibited nationally and internationally with exhibitions including; 2021 Space lapse, Royal Sculpture Society, 2021 The World as a Work in Progress Attenborough Arts Society, 2020 London Grads Now, Saatchi Gallery, London, 2020 Tomorrow: London, White Cube Gallery, London, Reformation at Yinka Shonibare’s Guest Projects, the Diaspora Pavilion at the Venice Biennale in 2017 and CPT: Time, History and Memory, Gallatin Galleries, New York.
 Alongside his artistic practice, Forbes has curated many exhibitions and supports artists’ professional development.

 Forbes has contributed to the development to the organisation, including.